Price it to Sell

 Setting a selling price for your home is a tough decision, but a very important one.
 Of course you want to make as much money as possible.
 But you don’t want to ask too much and have your listing sit for ages without selling.
-A REALTOR® can assist you with a CMA (Comparative Market Analysis) to help you determine an optimal listing price.
-A CMA analyzes current listings and recent sales data in your area to assist in determinging an optimal listing price.
+Here are some tips for pricing your home so it sells fast, at a price you’ll be happy with.

 Setting a fair price means you’ll get more interest, potentially attract multiple buyers, and sell your property faster.
 So how do you set the right price?
 There’s really no set formula; the key to selling is listing your house for what it’s worth.
-To figure that out, you need to take a look at the market and analyze current listings and recent sale prices.
+To figure that out, you need to take a look at the market and see what comparable homes are selling for.

 Look at Recent Sales.

 Selling prices are a good indication of what buyers are willing to pay for a home in your area.
 Just make sure you’re comparing apples to apples.
 A brand new home is going to command a different price than a 20-year old house or an historic property in the same neighbourhood.
 Same goes for a condo overlooking the lake versus one in the same building that faces a highway.

 Browse MLS® to see what’s available in your neighbourhood and what prices are being asked.
 (Remember, though, that asking price doesn’t always translate into selling price, so take these numbers with a grain of salt.)

 Visit Local Open Houses